weixiaopassking/GLINS/README.md

-# GLINS
+# GXINS
 This repo is just  a simple demo  for multisensor fusion localization and  will be  released by tag form.
-Currently,expect to  achieve   a robust and long term localization system with map-updating coupled gnss-lidar-inertial fusion.
+Currently,expect to  achieve   a robust and long term localization system with map-updating coupled gnss-x(lidar or camera)-inertial fusion.

 **Relate Video:**